Frequently Asked Questions

 Entra ID

-The plays a vital role during the installation of the Bsure Datacollector.
-You will require a highly privileged user account due to the .
-Although the may also be used, we've skipped that in the prior steps.
+The Global Administrator plays a vital role during the installation of the Bsure Datacollector.
+You will require a highly privileged user account due to the restrictions that Microsoft has imposed on the assignment of MS Graph Roles to applications.
+Although the Privileged Role Administrator may also be used, we've skipped that in the prior steps.
 This decision was influenced by the familiarity of most customers with the Global Administrator Role

 Azure Subscription

 When installing the Bsure Datacollector, the Azure Resource Manager has to assign permissions to certain identities.
-The task of assigning permissions within an Azure Subscription is reserved for the .
-Additionally, access to the actual resources within the subscription is required, rendering the insufficient for this purpose
+The task of assigning permissions within an Azure Subscription is reserved for the Owner Role.
+Additionally, access to the actual resources within the subscription is required, rendering the User Access Administrator insufficient for this purpose

 Bsure Insights show users last successful sign-in date in Entra ID.
 Our app does not have information about when users last logged on to your on-premises Active Directory.